 While there are a few exceptions, cluttered environments generally lead to cluttered minds.
 And if you're constantly spending time reorganizing or dusting off your possessions, it might be time to clear the clutter.

 The more stuff you have, the more energy you’ll waste dusting, organizing and moving it around.

 I’m not gonna sugar coat it, rightsizing can be a real biotch.
 The reason we shove so many things into the dark hole in our closets is that we know it’s going to require a lot of time when we start going down the “reorganizing” road.
 It’s like we innately know that reorganizing isn’t the answer, so we put it off over and over again.

-But rightsizing your possessions can be also a liberating experience because it brings you back to what's most important, what brings you joy. it helps you clear space for new ideas, new experiences, and new
+But rightsizing your possessions can be also a liberating experience because it brings you back to the basics -- what you need, what brings you joy, and what's most important to you.

-Struggling to downsize?
+Struggling to rightsize?
 Ask yourself this question: Does this item bring me joy or serve a purpose currently?
 If it no longer serves a purpose, it might be time to pass it along to someone else who needs it.

 If your time is being consumed by random tasks and putting out fires, consider rearranging your to-do list and making sure how you're spending your time is supporting your goals and priorities.